-The application deadline is November 30th.
-A select number of applicants will be invited for interviews.
-Practicum requirements must have been completed, with at least 800 hours of AAPI Intervention Hours.
-The doctoral program must certify that the applicant is ready for internship.
-Due to state policies and regulations governing patient contact in state facilities, we cannot accept applicants with previous felony convictions, or misdemeanor convictions other than traffic offenses.
-WKPIC follows the Commonwealth of Kentucky's non-discrimination policies.
+The internship follows the Commonwealth of Kentucky's non-discrimination policies.
 Pursuant to Executive Order 2008-473 and relevant state and federal laws, it is the Commonwealth of Kentucky's policy to provide equal employment opportunity to all people in all aspects of employer-employee relations without discrimination because of race, color, religion, sex, national origin, sexual orientation or gender identity, ancestry, age (40 and over), disability, veteran status or genetic information.
 We are particularly interested in receiving applications from a broad and diverse spectrum of people, including minorities, protected veterans, and individuals with disabilities.